Audio Input

 > Use this file to discover all available pages before exploring further.

-In general, you should match the encoding and sample rate to whatever your upstream pipeline already produces (microphone capture, telephony stream, ML model output) to avoid an extra resampling step.
+In general, you should match the encoding and sample rate to whatever your upstream pipeline (microphone capture, telephony stream, ML model output) already produces.

 <ParamField query="encoding" type="string">